Heart of Midlothian have so far endured a difficult start to the Scottish Premiership, sitting in 11th place in the league.

 Who is the Hearts manager?

-Following the dismissal of Steven Naismith in September 2024, Liam Fox became interim manager of Hearts.
+Following the dismissal of Steven Naismith in September 2024, and subsequent interim appointment of Liam Fox, Neil Critchley became the Hearts manager on October 15, 2024 in a permanent capacity.

 Hearts players